microsoft/FluidFramework/packages/dds/sequence/README.md

 2. Reduced risk of data loss on modification
     - Interval collections natively support a `modify` operation on the intervals, which allows moving the endpoints of the interval to a different place in the sequence.
     This operation is atomic, whereas with markers one would have to submit a `delete` operation for the existing position and an `insert` for the new one.
-    This has some small potential for data loss if the delete operation ends up sequenced but the insert does not.
+    This has some small potential for data loss if the delete operation ends up acknowledged by the server but the insert does not.

 ## SharedString